 - Requiring public schools to provide free public education to children with identified special needs.

-- Requiring each child with special needs to have an Individualized Family Service Plan (known as IFSP) or Individualized Education Program (known as IEP); and
+- Requiring each child with special needs to have an Individualized Family Service Plan (known as IFSP) or Individualized Education Program (known as IEP).

 An Individualized Education Program, or IEP, is required by public schools for each child with special needs between ages 3 and 21 years.
-The IEP includes describing the special needs; outlining the child’s special education; setting annual, measurable goals for the child’s education and/or behavioral growth; and listing additional services the child may need such as occupational and physical therapy.
-The IEP team includes a parent or legal guardian, caregiver or teacher, special education teacher, related service provider, representative from the school district, and if necessary, an interpreter.
-This team may meet at any time during the school year.
+The IEP includes describing the special needs based upon an assessment; outlining the child’s special education; setting annual, measurable goals for the child’s education and/or behavioral growth; and listing additional services the child may need to learn and progress in school such as occupational and physical therapy, assistive technology, or special accommodations.
+The IEP team includes a parent or legal guardian, caregiver or teacher, special education teacher, related service provider or specialist, representative from the school district, and if necessary, an interpreter.
+This team may meet at least once during the school year.

-Although your child requires special care or services, he may not need to attend a special school.
-Inclusion allows all children, with or without special needs, to learn in the same environment with the services and support they need to be successful.
-Children may receive special services in these settings.
+Although your child may require special care or services, they may not need to attend a specialized school.
+Inclusion programs allow all children, with or without special needs, to learn in the same environment with the services and support they need to be successful.
+Children may receive assistance in these settings.
 Some characteristics of an inclusive environment that benefits all children include:

-- Age-appropriate expectations – Adults are more likely to place age-appropriate demands on a child with special needs in an integrated setting, which may help intellectual, physical, and social growth.
+- Age appropriate expectations – Adults are more likely to have developmentally appropriate expectations for a child with special needs in an integrated setting, which may help intellectual, physical, and social growth.

-- Understanding differences – Children understand and accept each other and their individual differences.
+- Understanding differences – Children learn to understand and accept each other’s individual differences.